For almost anyone who works in an office, receiving a flood of emails is just part of the daily routine.

 If you think you've been the victim of a business email compromise scam

 Report it: BEC scams are a criminal offense.
-Even if funds weren't transferred, report the incident to local police, your financial institution and the Canadian Anti-Fraud Centre.
+Even if funds weren't transferred, it is wise report the incident to local police, your financial institution and the Canadian Anti-Fraud Centre.
 These reports are valuable tools for investigators.

 Talk about it: If you've fallen victim to a scam or even received a spoofed email, tell your story.
 Knowledge is power.
 Spreading the word helps prevent others from falling victim to these scams.